isayani/no-sql-social-network/README.md

 ## Technologies Employed
 * JavaScript
+* MongoDB
 * Node.js
 * Express.js
-* MongoDB
 * Mongoose
+* Moment.js

 ## Future Development
 We would like to continue to add the following functionality to our application:
+- Active counter for all thoughts
+- Active counter for all friends
+- Delete associated thoughts when user is deleted &check;

 ## Contributing
 We'd love for you to contribute!
 In order to do so, fork this repository.
-Your pull request will need approval in order to merge to ```main```. <br/><br/> Take a look at our [Future Development](#future-development) section to see what we are looking to expand on (implemented features are denoted with a &check;).
+Your pull request will need approval in order to merge to ```main```. <br/><br/> Take a look at our [Future Development](#future-development) section to see what we are looking to expand on (implemented features are denoted with a &check;). <br/>Feel free to implement your own ideas and merge request!

 ## Tests
 No tests were run to complete this API.

 ## Questions
-Find me on [GitHub](https://github.com/isayani)<br/>
+Find Insha Sayani on [GitHub](https://github.com/isayani)<br/>
-Or visit the API's repository on GitHub: [Telepathy](https://github.com/isayani/no-sql-social-network)
+Or visit the API's repository: [Telepathy](https://github.com/isayani/no-sql-social-network)

 - - -
-© 2022 Telepathy: Social Network API by ISayani Creative Services, Confidential and Proprietary.
+© 2022 Telepathy 💭: Social Network API by ISayani Creative Services, Confidential and Proprietary.
 All Rights Reserved.